 At the Fish she amassed credits as a narrative designer in hundreds of bestselling mystery games, built a team of game story experts, and established herself as a key figure in the casual game industry, with a headlining conference presentation covered in the press, references to her work in academia, and an appearance in the documentary Boys' Toys.

 Her return path to the beloved mysteries of her youth began when she interviewed Seattle mystery writers Elizabeth George, Jayne Ann Krentz, and Mary Daheim for Seattle Woman.
 After the article was a wrap, she kept reading mysteries.
 When Big Fish recruited her to work on mystery games, she knew it was meant to be.

-After eight years as a narrative designer crafting story by committee, Brunette longed to write her own stories.
+After eight years as a narrative designer crafting story by committee, she longed to write her own stories.
 In 2014, she released her first novel under the Sky Harbor Press imprint, Cat in the Flock.
 The Dreamslippers Series was born.

 Kirkus Reviews praised the book for its "refreshing majority of female characters," and Lisa won her first indieBRAG medallion.
 For the second book in the series, Framed and Burning (2015), she was a finalist for the Nancy Pearl Book Award, a RONE Award nominee, and honored with another indieBRAG medallion.
 Book three, Bound to the Truth, released in fall 2016, and it also secured the indieBRAG medallion, representing the top 20 percent of independently published books.